Hippyjake/Jekyll-gui/README.md

-# yaourt-gui
+# Jekyll JetPack
+:rocket:
-A bash GUI for yaourt
+A bash GUI for Jekyll